zoepage/dadt/README.md

 dadt.scope // defines the scope for the DOM to be rendered

-dadt.name // custom data-attributes for your scope dadt.name // custom data-attributes for your scope
+dadt.name // custom data-attributes for your scope dadt.title // custom data-attributes for your scope dadt.content // custom data-attributes for your scope
 ````